mml-workshop/mml-workshop.github.io/shared_task.md

 ### Subtasks
 The shared task will consist of two subtasks:
 - ZS) Zero-shot transfer: Models are fine-tuned on the English NLVR2 data, and tested on MaRVL Indonesian, Mandarin, Swahili, Tamil, Turkish
-- MS) Most-shot transfer: Models are further fine-tuned on a few data points in the target language.
-This subtask corresponds to the most-shot setup of Bugliarello et al. (2022).
+- FS) few-shot transfer: Models are further fine-tuned on a few data points in the target language.
+This subtask corresponds to the most-shot setup of [Bugliarello et al. (2022)](https://iglue-benchmark.github.io/).
 In particular, performance is only reported in three languages: Indonesian, Mandarin and Turkish.

 NB: we will *only* consider submissions that use pre-existing pre-trained models that are publicly available or new models that have been (pre)trained on publicly available data.